domsol/Final-Report-Understanding-of-neural-network-vision-on-a-universal-language/README.md

 --------------------------------------------------------------------------------------------
 quick guide:

-project overview - go to Chapter 1 for the project overview. chapter 2 also goes over research which can give a better insight into different steps. code - go to Chapter 4 for a more detailed understanding.
+Download the Final report to fully view it. project overview - go to Chapter 1 for the project overview. chapter 2 also goes over research which can give a better insight into different steps. code - go to Chapter 4 for a more detailed understanding.
 4.7 overs over the needed requirements and use of code. results - Chapter 5 goes over how I came to these results while Chapter 6 has the final understanding written.